-- 1. People - All physics majors are dorks and kinda weird - I don't know ANYONE who does physics except my high school teacher and my Prof from this last semester - 2.
-Jobs: - The advice I got in high school was "You're good at math and science?
+- 1. People - I don't know ANYONE who does physics except my high school teacher and my Professor from this last semester - Frankly, they're kinda dorky and weird like on Big Bang Theory - 2.
+Jobs: - My high school advisor said "You're good at math and science?
 You should be an engineer!" - If you have a physics degree, you can either be a professor or a high-school teacher.
-Right? - The only thing you can do with a physics degree is research in physics.
-Right? - Physics is all theory, engineering is where you do REAL things
+Either do research or teach - Physics is all theory, engineering is where you do REAL things